 Right: Captain Spanky was a favorite at Berkeley Animal Care Services, in part, because his former home socialized him so well.

-HEADS UP: If you decide to surrender a dog to a rescue or sanctuary, it's very important that you tour their facilities before you walk away - ALL of their facilities.
-Use a critical eye: Some organizations may have appealing websites and facades, but what goes on behind the scenes can be a very different story.
+HEADS UP: If you decide to surrender a dog to a rescue or sanctuary, it's critical that you tour their facilities before you walk away - ALL of their facilities.
+Some orgs may have appealing websites and facades, but what goes on behind the scenes can be a very different story.
 Too many animals with too few helpers can result in animals suffering from the physical and emotional distress of sad and deplorable conditions.
 Animal hoarding is a growing concern around the country.

 As a rule, spayed/neutered dogs tend to attract better homes.
 Getting this done before re-homing a dog is the responsible thing to do.
 Check here for low-cost options.